michaelkamprath/diy-air-quality-monitor/README.md

 # DIY Air Quality Monitor

-This project contains the software for a DIY air quality monitor based on the Panasonic SN-GCJA5 air quality sensor.
+This project contains the software for a DIY Air Quality Monitor based on the Panasonic SN-GCJA5 air quality sensor.
 This software is designed to run on a [TinyPICO](https://www.tinypico.com) ESP32 development board and be built by PlatformIO in Visual Code Studio.

-To use this code, first edit `platformio.ini` to set the WiFi settings by replacing `YOUR_WIFI_SSID` and `YOUR_WIFI_PASSWORD` with the appropiate values, then build and upload to the ESP32 development board.
+To use this code, you just need to build and upload to the ESP32 development board of your choice.
+Three ESP32 boards are supported explicitly, though the code can easily modified to support other ESP32 boards (the biggest issue here is how the board's status LED is configured).
 The Panasonic SN-GCJA5 is connected to the ESP32 development board via it's serial connection pin (see table below).

-*Currently this project very much a work in progress.*
+When the software lauches for the first time, it is in configuration mode.
+To configure the device, use a mobile phone to connect to the WiFi SSID named "DIY Air Quality Monitor".
+You will then be presented with the deive's configuration page.
+At a minimum, set the WiFi credential that the DIY Air Quality Monitor should connect to.
+It is also strongly encouraged to name the device with a unique name.
+Once the  DIY Air Quality Monitor is connected to your WiFi, you may connect to it at the IP address your network gave it.
+The web pages that the  DIY Air Quality Monitor servers includes a view at the current air quality statistics, the configuration page for the deivce, and a internal statistics page.

 ## Reference Material